 Given the responsibilities and fiduciary risks of being a company director in Australia, that person should be experienced in meeting corporate governance and other business registration requirements.
-Through our partner network we are able to connect you with a suitable resident nominee director to meet your needs - so please get in touch to discuss.
+We are able to provide an experienced in-house member from our team to meet your needs - so please get in touch to discuss.

 Benefits of using our Australian Resident Director Service

 There are a number of benefits and reasons why a foreign company may consider the use of a nominee resident director.